 QWhere is the school located?

-AThe school is located in Redwood City, in the historic Mount Carmel district, about 2 blocks behind Sequoia High School.
+AThe school is located in Redwood City, in the historic Mount Carmel district, at the corner of Grand Street and Katherine Avenue.

 QWhat is the maximum class size?